Is a Medicare Savings Program the Same as Medicaid?

 • Eliminating deductibles

 In addition to Extra Help, some individuals may qualify for both MSP benefits and full Medicaid coverage.
-This combination provides comprehensive healthcare assistance, covering a wide range of services and providing additional financial relief.
+This combination could potentially provide comprehensive healthcare assistance, possibly covering a wide range of services and potentially additional financial relief.

-Extra Help, a federal program, offers financial assistance to low-income Medicare beneficiaries.
-It helps reduce or eliminate Part D expenses, which pertain to the prescription drug coverage aspect of Medicare.
-Eligibility encompasses those who are dually enrolled in Medicare and Medicaid, participate in a Medicare Savings Program, or receive Supplemental Security Income.
+Extra Help, a federal program, will likely offer financial assistance to low-income Medicare beneficiaries.
+This could potentially help reduce or eliminate Part D expenses, which is the prescription drug coverage aspect of Medicare.
+Eligibility will likely encompass members enrolled in both Medicare and Medicaid, participate in a Medicare Savings Program, or receive Supplemental Security Income.

 Medicare savings program 2024

-Some individuals might qualify for both MSP benefits and full Medicaid coverage, providing comprehensive healthcare assistance.
-To be eligible for both, individuals must be enrolled in Medicare Part A and/or Part B, and must also be enrolled in full-benefit Medicaid and/or the MSPs administered by each state.
+Some individuals might qualify for both MSP benefits and full Medicaid coverage, which could provide comprehensive healthcare assistance.
+To be eligible for both, individuals must be enrolled in Medicare Part A and Part B, and must also be enrolled in full-benefit Medicaid and the MSPs administered by each state.

-The combination of MSP with full Medicaid coverage offers individuals the opportunity to:
+This potential combination of MSP with full Medicaid coverage may offer individuals the opportunity to:

 • Reduce healthcare expenses